Sienna, Texas: Histories of schools

 Before 2010 the portion east of Sienna Parkway was zoned to Hightower High School in Missouri City, while the portion west of Sienna Parkway was zoned to Elkins High School in Missouri City.
 In 2007 sections of Sienna were rezoned from Hightower to Elkins.

 Lake Olympia Middle School in Missouri City served all of Sienna until fall 2006, when Baines Middle School was built.

 Community colleges

+The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, Sienna is not in the Sugar Land ETJ (it is in the Missouri City and Arcola ETJs).
+Sienna is in HCC.

-Houston Community College (HCC) served Sienna from the fall of 2008 until May 2016, when the campus was closed and a new campus was built on Texas Parkway.
+HCC had a campus in Sienna from the fall of 2008 until May 2016, when the campus was closed and a new campus was built on Texas Parkway.

 Public libraries

 Fort Bend County Libraries operates the Sienna Branch, which opened on April 24, 2010.
 The $15 million, two story facility, which has 45000 sqft of space, was a joint project between the library system and Houston Community College.

 As of May 2016, Houston Community College no longer has a presence in the library building.
 The Sienna Branch has a 3D printer for the community to use and offers classes on 3D design and printing.